georgerdp-cic/express-nunjucks-minimal/README.md

 3. For production <-- npm run build  -->  This will create a directory "dist" with code ready for deployment.

 ### Info
-- This project has now Typescript for the server side files, nodemon and Tslint configured
+- This project has now Typescript for the server side JavaScript files
 - Unit test with jest and jsdom